NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 ## License 📜

 This project is licensed under the MIT License.
-For details, please refer to the [LICENSE.md](LICENSE.md) file.
+For details, please refer to the [LICENSE](LICENSE) file.

 ## Author 👨‍💻